-Equinor aims to be a leading company in the energy transition, and has strengthened its ambition to reduce net group-wide operated emissions by 50% by 2030, while also focusing on medium-term actions consistent with the goals of the Paris Agreement and a 1.5-degree pathway.
-Although the onshore grid in Norway is well regulated, the offshore grid is, in 2023, still a work in progress, with several oil and gas electrification projects and offshore wind development having just started.
-On the other hand, Statnett has forecast electric energy shortages and peak load challenges from 2027, partly due to the intermittency of the emerging wind and solar energy systems.
+Equinor aims to be a leading company in the ener- We describe this transition as a function of the new challenges with an increased complexity of the engy transition, and has strengthened its ambition to reduce net group-wide operated emissions by 50% ergy mix, coupled with increased technical and orby 2030, while also focusing on medium-term actions ganisational complexity in energy management. consistent with the goals of the Paris Agreement and Organisational complexity denotes an increasing a 1.5-degree pathway.
+Although the onshore grid in integration across boundaries - whether these Norway is well regulated, the offshore grid is, in 2023, boundaries are companies, vendors, professional still a work in progress, with several oil and gas elecdisciplines, regulatory regimes/bodies or businesses trification projects and offshore wind development - and across numerous societal stakeholders. having just started.
+On the other hand, Statnett has forecast electric energy shortages and peak load New practices must be developed, made legitimate challenges from 2027, partly due to the intermittenand institutionalised across these boundaries.
+Only cy of the emerging wind and solar energy systems. parts of this complexity can be mitigated technical-

-This journey towards a net-zero energy system is therefore already showing its dilemmas and trade-offs.
+This journey towards a net-zero energy system is therefore already showing its dilemmas and tradeoffs.
 Equinor's long-term goal is to develop the NCS as an energy province.
 The plan is to continue sustaining a strong cashflow from a highly focused, carbon-efficient oil and gas business to fund the transformation, while at the same time scaling up investments in renewables to create value from the existing portfolio and a high-quality project pipeline.
 This includes developing and deploying the industrial value chains of the future in wind, solar, hydrogen, and carbon capture and storage (CCS) to enable other industries to decarbonise their activities.